deepakjois/dhun/README.md

     /Users/deepak/Dropbox/shared/music/Here Comes/01 - 40 Day Dream.mp3
     /Users/deepak/Dropbox/shared/music/Here Comes/03 - Carries On.mp3

 And then, when you are ready to play the files.
+Note that the `play` command will remove anything that may be already there on your queue.
+To add files, use `enqueue`.

     $ dhun play here
     9 files queued for playing